 The concept of EQ (emotional quotient) suggests a measurable competency similar to IQ (intelligence quotient).
-While researching for this article, I discovered several quizzes promising to provide an EQ score.
+While researching emotions, I discovered several quizzes promising to provide an EQ score.
 These quizzes suggested, by their structure, that EQ is easily determined.
 Don’t be fooled.
-Emotional intelligence is much more complicated than a number rating from a ten-question quiz can provide.
+Emotional intelligence is much more complicated than a number rating from a ten-question quiz.

-The term ‘emotional intelligence’ is misleading, suggesting an isolated intelligence different than the standard intellectual measurements.
-EQ is more of a whole-body intelligence, integrating information from many regions.
-The emotionally developed person isn’t devoid of logic but integrates the rationality of cognitive reasoning with the powerful impulses of feeling.
+The term ‘emotional intelligence’ is misleading, suggesting an isolated intelligence different than standard intellectual measurements.
+EQ is a whole-body intelligence, integrating information from many regions.
+The emotionally mature person isn’t devoid of logic but integrates the rationality of cognitive reasoning with the powerful impulses of feeling (see Emotions and Logic).
 The cross communication between these prominent modalities creates a partnership, with logic and emotion working together for the betterment of the individual.

-Humans have theorized about the duality for centuries—the brain and the mind, logic and emotion, body and spirit, the material and immaterial.
+Humans have theorized about conflicting dualities for centuries—the brain and the mind, logic and emotion, body and spirit, the material and immaterial.
 Emotional intelligence is a bridging of these different functions.
-For instance, in Dialectical Behavior Therapy (DBT) this duality is described through concepts of “emotional” and “reasonable minds”, and the bridging of the two as “the wise mind.”
-The idea of a wise mind correlates well with a high functioning emotional intelligence.
+For instance, in Dialectical Behavior Therapy (DBT) this duality is described through concepts of “emotional mind” and “reasonable minds”, and the bridging of the two as “the wise mind.”
+The idea of a wise mind correlates with a high-functioning emotional intelligence.